 In particular, we can see in the career of Leon Battista Alberti (1404-1472) how these ideas could be distilled into a set of principles that could apply to the conditions of the Italian world.

 A Great Universal Man

-Alberti was an architect; he was, in fact, a great uomo universale, a great universal man.
-He was an athlete.
-He was a writer in Latin.
-He was a writer in the vernacular.
-He was a sculptor.
-He was a theorist in painting.
-In fact, his book on the theory of painting takes the idea of linear perspective and turns it into a formula that others could apply.
+Alberti was an architect, a great uomo universale—a great universal man.
+He was an athlete, he wrote in Latin and in the vernacular, and was artistic.
+Alberti was a sculptor and a theorist in painting.
+His book on the theory of painting takes the idea of linear perspective and turns it into a formula that others could apply.
 He was the most remarkable human being.
-And he also wrote a book on architecture that is, in many ways, a crib from Vitruvius.
+Even among all those accomplishments, he also wrote a book on architecture that is, in many ways, a crib from Vitruvius.

-The book can be considered highly derivative.
-But Alberti’s purpose was quite different: to take an ancient text and apply it to the needs of his own time.
+The book can be considered highly derivative, but Alberti’s purpose was quite different: To take an ancient text and apply it to the needs of his own time.
 Thus, Alberti wrote De re aedificatoria, or On Building.
-Not only did he write a theoretical treatise on architecture, but he then went out and built buildings.
-In particular, in Florence, he designed the facade of the Palazzo Rucellai from 1452 to 1470, in which, again, the Vitruvian orders appear and in which the ideas of ancient building are made useful to a Florentine palace for a wealthy merchant.
+Not only did he write a theoretical treatise on architecture, but he then proceeded to construct buildings.
+In particular, in Florence, he designed the facade of the Palazzo Rucellai from 1452 to 1470, in which the Vitruvian orders appear and the ideas of ancient buildings were made useful to a Florentine palace for a wealthy merchant.

-He designed the Church of Sant’Andrea in Mantua from 1470 through 1476—taking, really, the model almost of a Roman triumphal arch and applying it to the facade of a Christian church.
-It was he who designed the facade of Santa Maria Novella in Florence, that church by the railway station, which is the first thing that so many tourists see as they walk toward the center of the city.
+He designed the Church of Sant’Andrea in Mantua from 1470 through 1476—taking the model almost of a Roman triumphal arch and applying it to the facade of a Christian church.
+It was he who designed the facade of Santa Maria Novella in Florence, that church by the railway station, which is the first thing many tourists see as they walk toward the center of the city.